PlagueVRC/AntiRip/README.md

 This project was previously owned by rygo6.
 It has been passed on for me to own and work on.
 This is the official repository for this project.

+This is free.
+Actually read all of this.

 # Kanna Protecc

 This is a rather invasive anti-avatar-ripping system to be used for VRChat.
 It will protect against your avatar being ripped, extracted and edited.
 It will also protect against your avatar being ripped and re-uploaded without edits.